KB4YG/frontend/README.md

 ### How to Deploy Website

-Running `git push` triggers a GitHub action that automatically deploys the site with Firebase.
+Pushing to or merging the master branch triggers a GitHub action that automatically deploys the site with Firebase.
 IMPORTANT: this means that any merge or push to master will rebuild the website, so the master branch is tied with production.
 Note that a failed build will leave the site unchanged and Firebase allows you to rollback to previous site versions.

 (See https://www.youtube.com/watch?v=xJo7Mqse960 and the related [repo](https://github.com/JohannesMilke/flutter_firebase_hosting/blob/master/.github/workflows/main.yml)